-Prior to DPhil, Eiko worked as a curator and writer of contemporary art and ideas in London, specialising in transdisciplinary projects of art, science, and technologies in the context of Anglo-Asian historical relations, through a fellowship awarded by Japan's Agency for Cultural Affairs (2013-2016).
-Having developed various public education programmes as a curator, she continues to take part in public engagement work as an academic -- as a method of a collaborative learning process beyond the convention of the academia.
-The recent PE ranges from BBC Radio 3's Free Thinking, a documentary by the NHK World, to a local radio programme in countryside Japan and participation to public talk events at alternative cultural platforms, galleries, and a national think-tank.
+Prior to DPhil, Eiko worked as a curator and writer of contemporary art and ideas in London, specialising in transdisciplinary projects of art, science, and technologies in the context of Anglo-Asian historical relations.
+She was awarded Japan's Agency for Cultural Affairs curatorial fellowship (2013-2016) for her to developed various public exhibition and education programmes on the topic.
+She continues to take part in public engagement work as an academic.
+Recent PE ranges from BBC Radio 3's Free Thinking, a documentary by the NHK World, to a local radio programme in countryside Japan and participation to public talk events at alternative cultural platforms, galleries, and a national think-tank.